kris927b/kris927b/README.md

 ### Hi there 👋

 My name is Kristian.
-I am a Data Scientist working at Crediwire. 👨‍💻
+I am an AI Specialist working at Alexandra Instituttet in Copenhagen. 👨‍💻

+I am specialised in generating value from Natural Language Processing (NLP) and AI in general.

+I hold a Master in Computer Science with a specialisation in Data Science.

 #### Languages